szhangdata/-Airbnb_New_User_Bookings/README.md

 ## Airbnb_New_User_Bookings
-**This is a project to predict which country a new user's first booking destination will be.**
+**In this project we will predict which country a new user's first booking destination will be.**
 **1. This is a Kaggle competetion.
 2.The training data has 0.2 million data.
 3.The input is a list of users along with their demographics, web session records, and some summary statistics.